browserengineering/book/book/accessibility.md

     	or node.tag == "a"
 ```

-And then each iterating through them.
-When `tab` is pressed and we're at the
+And then each iterating through them:
-end of the focusable list, focus the address bar:

 ``` {.python}
 class Tab: